The Carnivore Diet Guide

 The biggest problem is that the vast majority of studies are not experimental, randomized designs.
 Simply by observing what people eat—or even worse, what they recall they ate—and trying to link this to disease outcomes is moreover a waste of effort.
 These studies need to be largely abandoned.
 We’ve wasted enough resources and caused enough confusion.”

-You are a carnivore; you might not know it yet.
+You are a carnivore though you might not realize it... yet.

 Humans must eat animals to thrive.

 There are many reasons why humans are primarily carnivores.
 In this guide, I'll share actionable tips and the ancestral reasons why a carnivore-based diet is the most natural human diet.

 We will also explore the many ways to start and stay consistent with a carnivore diet.

 A note before you dive into the beautiful world of carnivore eating.
 I want to clarify some confusion about the carnivore diet I see passed around.